henrik/styleguide/README.markdown

 *   Similarly, avoid checking in `TODO` and `FIXME` comments unless you're likely to address them soon, or they are likely to become dead and forgotten.

+    It can be useful to document known issues, shortcuts taken etc, but a `TODO` or `FIXME` will stand out, possibly even by syntax highlighting.
+So only use them for very important things that you should notice any time you open that file.

 ## READMEs